Tokyo Shimbun: AR Reader App for Kids

 ASICS has a fine history not just in running sports, but also in the innovative use of technology.
 So at the Gold Coast Airport Marathon, a grueling 42km run, they created a powerful demonstration of running and technology by connecting runners with their supporters like never before.

 Runners were given RFID timing chips to connect their run with Facebook.
+RFID, or radio-frequency identification, lets a small chip be detected automatically at checkpoints.
 This allowed them to automatically post pre-written messages at checkpoints, along with distance run and remaining, live timing, and location data plotted on Google Maps.
 At the same time, friends and loved ones were able to upload video messages of support, which were triggered and played as runners approached giant screens along the course.

 In large-scale sports events, real-time data and social signals can turn spectators into an active support system that changes how the race feels while it is happening.